BACK

 Step 4: Share Your Online Lease

-You can share leases right after setting up.
-So, once everything is in place, make sure you save your document, and then you’re good to go.
-Generally, the platform sends an email notifying tenants once the lease is ready for online lease signing.
-From then on, barring the original contents of the lease agreement needing to be altered, you won’t have to format the document ever again.
+You can now share your leases right away.
+Generally, your property management software will send an email notifying tenants once the lease is ready for online lease signing.
+From then on, barring the original contents of the lease agreement needing altered, you won’t have to format the document ever again.

-Lastly, something that can help streamline the work is to save leases as templates.
-Obviously, not every lease will be identical, but most leases are similar enough that templates can save time.
+For future use, something that can help streamline the work of lease creation is to save leases as templates.
+Obviously, not every lease will identical, but most leases are similar enough that templates can save time.
 Templates are also great because you can set up auto-fill fields for portions where only amounts change.
 Make sure you add relevant information and have a lawyer check them if you feel unsure of anything.

 Adding Properties and Tenants